mscottsewell/CascadeFields/README.md

 # CascadeFields Plugin for Microsoft Dataverse

 A flexible, configurable plugin for Microsoft Dataverse (Dynamics 365) that automatically cascades field values from parent records to related child records, and populates child records when created or relinked to a parent.
+You can run the plugin on its own via the Plugin Registration Tool, but the fastest path is the XrmToolBox **CascadeFields Configurator**, which handles step creation, publishing, and validation for you.

+## Overview: Why It Helps

+- End-to-end path from configuration design to deployment without writing code or manually wiring steps
+- Keeps parent and child records in sync with trigger-aware cascades and safe filtering
+- Ready-to-use templates and examples so you can start from proven setups and tweak as needed
+- Easiest path: open XrmToolBox → CascadeFields Configurator → author mappings in the UI → click Publish.
+The tool writes the JSON, registers steps, and validates lookup fields automatically.

 ## 📚 Documentation